appsquire/machine_learning_with_python/README.md

 ## Machine Learning Models

 At its core, machine learning involves training a model on a sample dataset to identify relationships between the target variable (the variable you aim to predict) and other variables using algorithms such as regression or neural networks.
-Here we use the XGBRegressor alogithm and define the closing price as the target variable.
+Here, we use `XGBRegressor`, which implements a gradient boosting algorithm, and define the closing price as the target variable.

 ```python
 xg_reg = xgb.XGBRegressor(objective='reg:squarederror', n_estimators=100)